daniruizc/Dex-Token-Exchange/README.md

 It could support other ERC-20 Tokens as well, just by adding the contracts.

-The main features of this DAPP are deposit ETH or DEX Token, Open/Put/Cancel buy/sell orders and to see a price graph and history of all.
+The main features of this DAPP are deposit ETH or DEX Token, Open/Execute/Cancel buy/sell orders and to see a price graph and history of trades and orders.

 ## Live version
 Go [here](https://danielruizc.com/projects/dex-token-exchange) to see it in action.